What deposit do you need for a self build mortgage?

 How Much Deposit Do You Need?

 The deposit required for a self build mortgage varies based on a few key factors, including the cost of the plot, the total construction budget, and the lender’s criteria.
-Generally, you’ll need between 15% and 25% of the total project cost, although this can rise to 40% depending on your circumstances.
+Generally, you’ll need between 15% and 25% of the total project cost, although more complex projects or adverse credit situations may require larger deposits.

 If You Already Own the Land